When it comes to knowing how to wear a disposable respirator mask, it’s important to study proper face application and seal checking.

 Important safety notes

-- If the respirator mask becomes damaged, dirty or breathing becomes difficult, replace it immediately.
+- If the respirator mask becomes damaged, dirty or breathing becomes difficult, replace it immediately if resources are available.
+Please be cognizant of the supplies available within your facility to ensure others can stay protected as well.

 - Perform a user seal check prior to each wearing.
 This is done by placing both hands completely over the respirator, then exhaling.
 Be careful not to disturb the position of the respirator.